 The Deferred Compensation Plan is unfunded for federal tax purposes.
 Following the termination of a director's service on the Board of Directors, a participant, or in the event of his or her death, the participant's beneficiary, shall be paid the amount in his or her deferred compensation account in either a lump sum or annual installments (for a period not to exceed 5 years) in the year selected by the participant.
 The Board may authorize payments to a participant from his or her deferred compensation account prior to termination in the event that the Board finds that the participant would suffer an unforeseeable hardship if he or she does not receive the payments prior to termination.
 Participants may elect to receive payments in the form of cash or shares of common stock of the Company.
 The amount of cash payment from an investment account is equal to the cash balance of the account on the date of payment.
 The amount of cash payment from a phantom stock unit account is equal to the number of phantom stock units credited to the account multiplied by the Market Value of the common stock immediately preceding the date of payment.
 The number of shares of common stock issuable from an investment account is equal to the account balance on the date of issuance divided by the Market Value of the common stock on the date of issuance.
-The number of shares of common stock units credited to the account on the date of issuance.
+The number of shares of common stock issuable from a phantom stock unit account is equal to the number of phantom stock units credited to the account on the date of issuance.